Work Exchange Program

 Work, Rest & Play

-For many years now Mana has hosted an abundance of travellers from around the world in a work exchange program that offers simple living with gratifying work and nourishing connectedness.
+For many years now Mana has hosted countless travellers from around the world in a work exchange program that offers simple living with gratifying work and nourishing connections.

-The work-exchange program provides an invaluable contribution to the function of the center, gardens and guest services, whilst providing a gateway for people of all walks of life to enjoy the ‘Mana’ experience.
+The work-exchange program provides an invaluable contribution to the function of the centre, gardens and guest services, while providing a getaway for people from all walks of life to enjoy the ‘Mana experience’.

 The aim of the program is;